Tiramisu-Compiler/tiramisu-compiler.github.io/index.md

 {% include includes.html %}

 ## Overview
 Tiramisu is a compiler for expressing fast, portable and composable data parallel computations.
-Tiramisu provides a simple C++ API for the user to express algorithms (`Tiramisu expressions`) and how to optimize these algorithms using a set of simple commands.
+Tiramisu provides a simple C++ API for expressing algorithms (`Tiramisu expressions`) and how they should be optimized by the compiler.
 Tiramisu can be used in areas such as linear and tensor algebra, deep learning, image processing, stencil computations and machine learning.

 The Tiramisu compiler is based on the polyhedral model thus it can express a large set of loop optimizations and data layout transformations.
 It can also target (1) multicore X86 CPUs, (2) Nvidia GPUs, (3) Xilinx FPGAs (Vivado HLS) and (4) distributed machines (using MPI) and is designed to enable easy integration of code generators for new architectures.